 SIBO and IBS

-IBS or SIBO – which might you have?
+IBS and SIBO can be confused.
+However, there is no denying the existence of SIBO by the medical community.
+Here’s how to fix SIBO after we confirm the tiredness and the bloating is causing it.
 To know what is SIBO is to know who’s likely to have it.
 When we have IBS the nerve endings in our gut are always firing.
 This creates a condition of visceral hypersensitivity, so our gut is more sensitive than it should be.
 What triggers this?

 The link between our emotions and digestion system makes sense: the gut has been called our second brain.
 Our gut contains more nerve cells than even our spinal cords.